abinit/abinit/doc/tutorial/tdepes.md

 0
 ```

+or more directly

+    ./plot_bs.py < tdepes_4_plot_bs.in

-This should give you the following bandstructure
+This should give the following bandstructure

 ![](tdepes_assets/plot4.png)